uwnlp/nlp-corpora/README.md

 ## Bugs / questions / contributions

-Please open a GitHub issue or pull request on this repository.
+For any bugs or questions, please open a GitHub issue on this repository (top of the webpage).

+To help contribute to this project, please check out the backend repository at https://github.com/mbforbes/nlp-corpora-backend and open issues or pull requests there.

 ## Maintainers